 1. Set the scope of the EMS

-Determine the scope of the EMS, ie what is to be included in it or the physical and organisational boundaries.
-It can include the whole of the organisation, or selected sections or functions.
+Determine the scope of the EMS, ie what is to be included in it.
+This might include physical boundaries in which the business operates or its activities, products, or services – or all these.
+Businesses have the flexibility to decide its boundaries - it can include the whole of the organisation, or selected sections or functions.

 2. Establish the context of the organisation